1 Environmental Social Science

 • Lecture 4: Efficiency and markets

-• Lecture 5: Market failure: Public goods, public bads and externalities
+• Lecture 5: Market failure: Public goods and externalities

 • Lecture 6: Making decisions about environmental programs